 Figure 6.
 Ratio of the fast kinetics over the slow kinetics vertical effective thermal conductivity for various snow samples as a function of density.
-Computations performed at 248 K in panel a, and 273 K in panel b.
-Note the different y-scales in both panels.
+Computations performed at 248 K in (a) and 273 K in (b).
+Note the different y-axis scales in both panels.

-Finally, Figure 7 shows the variation of the vertical normalized effective diffusion coefficient of water vapor with temperature, under the fast kinetics hypothesis and for the low and high-density samples shown in Figure 4.
-The numerical values are consistent with the recent study of Fourteau et al. (2021), who obtained effective diffusion coefficients using Finite Element simulations explicitly representing vapor diffusion in the pores.
-Figure 7 reveals a slight decrease of the effective diffusion coefficient with temperature, for both low and high-density snow.
-This can be explained by the decrease of the air thermal gradient, as the apparent conductivity of air increases with temperature.
-A lower air temperature gradient leads to a lower vapor concentration gradient in the pores and thus to a lower vapor flux and a lower Dnormfast.
+finite element simulations explicitly representing vapor diffusion in the pores.
+Figure 7 reveals a slight decrease in the effective diffusion coefficient with temperature for both lowand high-density snow.
+This can be explained by the decrease in the air thermal gradient as the apparent conductivity of air increases with temperature.
+A lower air temperature gradient leads to a lower vapor concentration gradient in the pores and thus to a lower vapor flux and a lower $D{\text{fast}}^{\text{norm}}$ .

 Figure 7.
 Vertical normalized effective diffusion coefficient $D{\text{fast}}^{\text{norm}}$ of a low-density snow sample (blue) and a high-density snow sample (orange) as a function of temperature and under the hypothesis of fast kinetics.
-Note the break in the y-axis.
+Note the break in the y axis.

-330 3.2 Effective thermal conductivity and diffusion coefficient as a function of snow density
+3.2 Effective thermal conductivity and diffusion coefficient as a function of snow density

 The slow kinetics effective thermal conductivities of snow samples covering a broad range of densities and microstructures have been reported by Calonne et al. (2011) and Riche and Schneebeli (2013).
 Similarly, numerical values of the effective diffusion coefficient of water vapor in snow under limited kinetics have been provided by Calonne et al. (2014).
 Here, we provide numerical estimates of the effective thermal conductivities and effective diffusion coefficients of a broad range of snow samples, this time under the fast kinetics hypothesis.
-For each sample we computed the vertical and horizontal effective thermal conductivities and samples and water vapor effective diffusion coefficients, at 5 different temperatures (223, 248, 263, 268, and 273 K).
-The thermal conductivities and diffusion coefficients of each simulated sample are available in the Supplementary Material.
+For each sample we computed the vertical and horizontal effective thermal conductivities and water vapor effective diffusion coefficients, at five different temperatures (223, 248, 263, 268, and 273 K).
+The thermal conductivities and diffusion coefficients of each simulated sample are available in the Supplement.

-The thermal conductivities computed at 263 K are displayed in Figure 8 as a function of density.
-Similarly to the work of Calonne et al. (2011) and Riche and Schneebeli (2013) we observe that density and thermal conductivity are well correlated, with denser snow samples presenting higher thermal conductivity values.
+The thermal conductivities computed at 263K are displayed in Fig. 8 as a function of density.
+Similar to the work of Calonne et al. (2011) and Riche and Schneebeli (2013), we observe that density and thermal conductivity are well correlated, with denser snow samples presenting higher thermal conductivity values.
 For the low-density samples, for which the conduction of air plays a determinant role in the effective thermal conductivity, we report thermal conductivity values higher than the polynomial fits of Calonne et al. (2011) and Riche and Schneebeli (2013), both based on the slow kinetics hypothesis.
-This difference can be explained by the increased apparent thermal conductivity of the air, due to latent heat effects.
+This difference can be explained by the increased apparent thermal conductivity of the air due to latent heat effects.
 At higher density, our data lie above the reported data and polynomial fit of Calonne et al. (2011).
 As the relative difference between the fast and slow kinetics cases is small for high-density samples, one can expect the slow and fast kinetics simulations to yield similar values for high-density samples.
 The scatter between our values and the study of Calonne et al. (2011) is likely due to the inherent variability between snow samples, even for equal densities.
-Note that the fit proposed by Riche and Schneebeli
+Note that the fit proposed by Riche and Schneebeli (2013) was based on faceted crystals and depth hoar snow only and at 253 K. On the contrary the fit proposed by Calonne et al. (2011) was based on their entire sample set at 271 K.